N1TR0-afk/js_piano/README.md

 1. Clone this repository.
 2. Open the `index.html` file in your browser.

-## Contributions

-Contributions, issues, and feature requests are welcome.
-Feel free to open an issue or create a pull request to collaborate on this project.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

----

-Enjoy making music with JS Piano! 🎹